neclimdul/qualtricsxm/README.md

 # Qualtricsxm
 Drupal Qualtrics integration module

-You will need to create a Qualtrics account and API token to make use of this module.
+You will need to create a Qualtrics account and API token to use of this module.